Responses to common arguments supporting compulsory voting

 Legitimacy

-…full participation provides electoral outcomes with greater legitimacy”5
+“…full participation provides electoral outcomes with greater legitimacy”5

 In 1994 John Howard, who was later to become Australian Prime Minister, declared a 38% midterm election turnout in the United States as ‘largely meaningless as a reflection of American political opinion in 1994’6.
 Four years later his own Liberal Party won the 1998 federal election with 217,000 fewer votes than the Labor opposition (see below).
 One might guess the Prime Minister did not see any reason to question the legitimacy of that election.

 Under a voluntary system people who don’t vote, don’t, either because they have no confidence in either of the two major party candidates on the ballot paper (single seat electorates), or because of the fact that they really just don't care about the process of government and who it is who is elected.
+When they are therefore forced to attend the voting booth, their vote is either in opposite order to the candidates they hate the most, or a 'flip of the coin' instantaneous decision for whichever candidate has the nicest smile or the catchiest one liner.
+It is hard to see how a government winning a majority with the help of these aforementioned votes could claim any more genuine legitimacy than if elected by only those who give careful consideration as to their vote.

 Addendum